quriosapien/meliorism/blog/technology-and-engineering/being-analyst.md

 - The owner had to take a call to open another auditorium or not.
 - The owner sought help from a consultantancy firm, which concluded that the sales-growth has been declining.

+#### Questions

+Being an Analyst, what would you recommend to the owner?
+Should they invest in improving the current auditorium or open another one?